Better-Papers/sciblog/src/posts/dbo/dbo.md

 To determine the senstivity of the detection of the change in rate, we will pulse cells with EdU/CFSE alongside with pharmacological agents that perturb the cell cycle, such as hydroxyurea and etoposide.
 We will collect the cells for sequencing after several chase intervals.
-With a mathematical model, CycleFlow [@jollyCycleFlowSimultaneously2022], the parameters of the cell cycle, including its rate, can be calculated with Bayesian methods.

 This would be done in concordance with the tricycle algorithm, which phases the position a cell is in its cell cycle from its transcriptional state [@zhengUniversalPrediction2022].
 This differs substantially from the standard method of artificially binning the cell cycle into four phases and analyzing them separately.